ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 RFC 3161 timestamp tokens use CMS as signature envelope format.
 {{-CMS}} provides the details about signature verification, and {{-TSA}} provides the details specific to timestamp token validation.
-The payload of the signed timestamp token is the TSTInfo structure defined in {{-TSA}}, which contains the message imprint that was sent to the TSA.
+The payload of the signed timestamp token is the TSTInfo structure defined in {{-TSA}}, which contains the MessageImprint that was sent to the TSA.
-The hash algorithm is contained in the message imprint structure, together with the hash itself.
+The hash algorithm is contained in the MessageImprint structure, together with the hash itself.

-As part of the signature verification, the receiver MUST make sure that the message imprint in the embedded timestamp token matches a hash of either the payload, signature, or signature fields, depending on the mode of use and type of COSE structure.
+As part of the signature verification, the receiver MUST make sure that the MessageImprint in the embedded timestamp token matches a hash of either the payload, signature, or signature fields, depending on the mode of use and type of COSE structure.

 {{Appendix B of -TSA}} provides an example that illustrates how timestamp tokens can be used to verify signatures of a timestamped message when utilizing X.509 certificates.